Icinga/icinga2/doc/15-troubleshooting.md

 will be disconnected.
 If the connection can't be re-established between endpoints in the same HA zone, they remain in a Split-Brain-mode and history may differ.

-Although the Icinga 2 cluster protocol stores historical events in a [replay log](16-troubleshooting.md#troubleshooting-cluster-replay-log) for later synchronisation, you should make sure to check why the network connection failed.
+Although the Icinga 2 cluster protocol stores historical events in a [replay log](15-troubleshooting.md#troubleshooting-cluster-replay-log) for later synchronisation, you should make sure to check why the network connection failed.

 ### <a id="troubleshooting-cluster-command-endpoint-errors"></a> Cluster Troubleshooting Command Endpoint Errors

-Command endpoints can be used for clients acting as [remote command execution bridge](11-icinga2-client.md#icinga2-client-configuration-command-bridge) as well as inside an [High-Availability cluster](13-distributed-monitoring-ha.md#distributed-monitoring-high-availability).
+Command endpoints can be used [for clients](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) as well as inside an [High-Availability cluster](6-distributed-monitoring.md#distributed-monitoring-scenarios).

 There is no cli command for manually executing the check, but you can verify the following (e.g. by invoking a forced check from the web interface):

 * `/var/log/icinga2/icinga2.log` contains connection and execution errors.
- * The ApiListener is not enabled to [accept commands](11-icinga2-client.md#icinga2-client-configuration-command-bridge).
+ * The ApiListener is not enabled to [accept commands](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint).
  * `CheckCommand` definition not found on the remote client.
  * Referenced check plugin not found on the remote client.
  * Runtime warnings and errors, e.g. unresolved runtime macros or configuration problems.
 * Specific error messages are also populated into `UNKNOWN` check results including a detailed error message in their output.
 * Verify the `check_source` object attribute.
 This is populated by the node executing the check.
-* More verbose logs are found inside the [debug log](16-troubleshooting.md#troubleshooting-enable-debug-output).
+* More verbose logs are found inside the [debug log](15-troubleshooting.md#troubleshooting-enable-debug-output).

-* Use the Icinga 2 API [event streams](9-icinga2-api.md#icinga2-api-event-streams) to receive live check result streams.
+* Use the Icinga 2 API [event streams](12-icinga2-api.md#icinga2-api-event-streams) to receive live check result streams.

 Fetch all check result events matching the `event.service` name `remote-client`: